Boris Johnson's defense of party contempt inquiry to be released - ExBulletin

 A suspension of 10 or more sitting days for Mr Johnson could ultimately trigger a by-election in his seat of Uxbridge and South Ruislip, which he held with a majority of 7,210 in 2019.

-Former Chancellor Kwasi Kwarteng has suggested that the extremely smart, sensitive and brilliant Mr Johnson could engineer a political comeback and return to leading the party.
+Former Chancellor Kwasi Kwarteng has suggested that Mr Johnson ‘extremely intelligent, sensitive and brilliant’ could engineer a political comeback and return to leading the party.

 |